LCAV/pyroomacoustics/README.rst

 example delay-and-sum weights.
 See the example below to get an idea of what the code looks like.

-The `Room` class allows in addition to process sound samples emitted by sources, effectively simulating the propagation of sound between sources and microphones.
+The `Room` class also allows one to process sound samples emitted by sources, effectively simulating the propagation of sound between sources and microphones.
-At the input of the microphone composing the beamformer, an STFT (short time Fourier transform) engine allows to quickly process the signals through the beamformer and evaluate the ouput.
+At the input of the microphones composing the beamformer, an STFT (short time Fourier transform) engine allows to quickly process the signals through the beamformer and evaluate the output.

 Reference Implementations
 `````````````````````````